Commercialisation of GIS technology

 Using GIS to prioritise inspection

-Indji goes beyond the standard levels of lightning strike prediction accuracy, which ususally has a 250 - 400 metre error margin.
+Indji goes beyond the standard levels of lightning strike prediction accuracy, which usually has a 250 - 400 metre error margin.
 Indji Watch has a sophisticated confidence ellipse system that helps turbine operators accurately predict when a turbine has been hit so they can authorise an inspection with confidence.
-Using a map to show where lightning strikes probably occured helps operators prioritise.
+Using a map to show where lightning strikes probably occurred helps operators prioritise which sites to inspect first.

 Learn more about